-At Peover Superior Endowed Primary School we follow Cheshire East's procedures for dealing with children that go missing from lessons and/or school.
-All staff are aware that children going missing, particularly repeatedly, can act as a vital warning sign of a range of safeguarding possibilities.
-This may include abuse and neglect, which
+At Peover Superior Primary School we follow Cheshire East's procedures for dealing with children that are absent or who go missing from lessons and/or school.
+All staff are aware that children going missing, particularly repeatedly or prolonged, can act as a vital warning sign of a range of safeguarding possibilities.
+This may include abuse and neglect, which may include sexual abuse or exploitation and child criminal exploitation.
+It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage.
+We will refer to: Working together to improve school attendance - GOV.UK (www.gov.uk)